iLib-js/ilib-es6/README.md

 import CalendarFactory, {CalendarFactoryAsync} from 'ilib-es6/lib/CalendarFactory';

-let promise = CalendarFactoryAsync();
+let promise = CalendarFactoryAsync({locale: 'ja-JP'});
 promise.then(function(cal) {
   // do something with the new calendar.
 });
 ```

+That is, the "Async" function is a convenience function and is equivalent to calling
-The Async version of each factory class is always asynchronous and always returns a
+the base function with the option "sync: false".
+The Async version of each factory
+function is always asynchronous and always returns a promise.
+The regular version
-promise.
-The regular version will return a promise when called asynchronously.
+will return a promise only when called asynchronously.